 The next station, Trimley, is well situated for the 1½ mile walk to Trimley Marshes, leased by Suffolk Wildlife Trust from the Port of Felixstowe.
 It is an exciting wetland reserve.
 At the entrance is the Information Centre.
 There are 3 Hides from which to watch the birdlife.
 There is no charge.

-Immediately after leaving Trimley Station a ‘freight only'branch line leaves to your right taking container traffic to the Port of Felixstowe's North terminal, some 1½ miles distant.
-A mile or so further on, another ‘goods only' branch line diverges to the right leading to the Port's South terminal.
+Immediately after leaving Trimley Station a "freight only" branch line leaves to your right taking container traffic to the Port of Felixstowe's North terminal, some 1½ miles distant.
+A mile or so further on, a second "freight only"' branch line diverges to the right leading to the Port's South terminal.
 Our train continues on for another mile to Felixstowe Town Station.
 150 yards away is the main shopping street, Hamilton Road, named after Lord Claud Hamilton, Chairman of the former Great Eastern Railway.
 The railway's arrival in Felixstowe produced rapid development as a seaside resort.
 Hamilton Road leads straight to the cliff top, with clear views of shipping to and from Felixstowe and Harwich.
 The promenade offers walks in both directions, whether west past the well-equipped Leisure Centre to the amusements end, or east through the attractive Spa Gardens.
 There are various buses from outside the station to help the visitor onwards towards the Nature Reserve at Landguard (Route 77), to Old Felixstowe (Route 76) which is about a mile short of the delightful Felixstowe Ferry hamlet at the mouth of the River Deben.